Collegiate Cycling - FAQ

 A) You can renew by filling out the Club Application Form and mailing or faxing it in.
 You can then pay by check or money order.

 B) You can also renew online and pay by credit card as well.
-If you are already one of the club administrators, you will see a link on your USA Cycling account homepage that says “Manage USA Cycling Clubs.”
+If you are already one of the club administrators, you will see a "Tools" tab on your personal USAC page, and from there a link called “Manage USA Cycling Clubs.”
 Clicking on this link will take you to your team’s account page, where you will see all your team’s information.
 If the club membership is expired, you will see a link that says so and that will allow you to renew and pay right then and there.
 You will, however, still need to fill out and send in the Collegiate Club Team Eligibility Form.

 If you are a current team officer and do not see this link on your account either ask one of the previous team officers to add you as a club administrator or contact us and we can do it for you.

-If you are already listed in the USAC database as a contact for your club, you will see a link that says "Manage USA Cycling Clubs" on your account page.
-(If that link does not appear, someone who is listed as a conctact can log in to their account and add you.)
+If you are already listed in the USAC database as a contact for your club, you will see a link that says "Manage USA Cycling Clubs" under the "Tools" tab of your personal USAC account.
+(If that link does not appear, someone who is listed as a contact can log in to their account and add you.)
 Follow this link to your club's account page and scroll down to "Club Contacts."
 From here, you can add a contact or edit/delete the current club contacts.
 If you can't get in contact with anyone that is currently listed as a contact, you can also get in touch with USA Cycling membership and ask them to edit this information for you.

 What are the colleges that offer scholarships for cycling?